Brynriv/Rivenes-EDA-2022/My-Poster.md

 -   This is the exact **opposite** of what we would expect to see according to **Allen’s Rule** ​

+-   Wing length also seemed to have an oppisite effect than what had been expected.

 -   Other studies have found similar results that contradict **Allen’s Rule** and suggest that the body surface area to volume ratio has a genetic basis rather than an environmental one (Alho J, et al. 2010).

+-   Bill length, on the other hand, did seem to follow what was expected according to Allen’s rule

+-   Allen’s rule typically does look at extremity length, so it is interesting to see the bill’s seemingly being affected here

+-   It is also interesting that LMR and wing length did not seem to follow this rule

 -   In future studies, we would be very interested in exploring the reason these birds do not seem to follow Allen’s Rule.
 For example,